blevinstein/Ultimate/Readme.md

 ML TODO
 -------

-- Enrich with throwing examples
+- Experiment with PyTorch
+- Use embeddings to describe player state?

 Known Bugs
 ----------